elysiumphase/node-uri/README.md

 - path is required, can be empty;
 - authority is required;
 - port, if any, must be a number;
-- host must be a valid ip or domain name;
+- host must be a valid IP or domain name;
 - URL must be less than 2048 characters.

 **Support**: